 When it comes to baby sleep sacks – even weighted baby sleep sacks – they are a fave on baby registries everywhere!
 Why?
-Because they’re easy to use, help to reduce the risks of SIDS (Sudden Infant Death Syndrome) and give your little one a sense of comfort while they sleep.
+Because they’re easy to use and give your little one a sense of comfort while they sleep.
 Essentially, a sleep sack is a wearable blanket that helps to regulate baby’s temperature without the need for anything extra in their crib.
-This means that sleep sacks align with the American Academy of Pediatrics (AAP) guidelines when it comes to safe sleep as they require nothing extra in baby’s sleep space - no pillows, no sheets, no blankets at all, ever.
 Just baby, in her sleep sack, nice and snuggly and perfectly content!

 The weight of a sleep sack – also known as a TOG rating – indicates the warmth of the sleep sack.
 The higher the rating, the warmer the sack.
 Most manufacturers offer TOG recommendations to easily determine which tog makes sense for you, taking into consideration climate and room temperature.
 Sleep sacks are also a great indicator (or sleep cue) that it’s time for sleep!
 They can be used for naps and bedtimes and are a great part of your sleep time routine.

 If you still have questions about the best baby sleep sacks, keep reading!
 We answer some here:

 The most important thing to remember when it comes to how should a baby sleep sack fit, is that it not be too loose, particularly around the neckline and arm holes.
 A sleep sack should fit snug otherwise baby could get lost in it as they wiggle.
 This could cause it to cover their mouth and nose which could be a hazard.
 Be sure to follow manufacturer guidelines which typically go by weight and height as opposed to age.